 I am a German/Canadian Professional Ice Hockey Goaltender Playing in Germany.
 Born and raised in New Germany and Halifax, Nova Scotia, I am currently in my 5th season in Germany, and my 6th as a professional.
 Prior to leaving North America, I played a year in the ECHL and AHL, with a brief taste of the NHL with the San Jose Sharks.
-Before turning Professional, I recieved a full scholarship to play NCAA Division 1 Hockey at American International College in Springfield MA, graduating in 2013 with a 3.9 GPA and a Bachelor of Science Degree in Psychology.
+Before turning Professional, I received a full scholarship to play NCAA Division 1 Hockey at American International College in Springfield, MA, graduating in 2013 with a 3.9 GPA and a Bachelor of Science Degree in Psychology.

 Growing up, I had a hard time fitting in.
 I was bullied and tormented constantly.
 It led me to pull away from the world and go down a dark path and develop mental illness.
 I became a compulsive worrier riddled with anxiety about anything and everything and hockey was my escape.
 Through the years, I developed full blown anxiety, depression, and later obsessive compulsive disorder.
 The stress, fear, anxiety, and depression was so heavily rooted in me that despite playing a children’s game for a good living, I was ready to take my own life.
 One day after practice, I found myself preparing to die; getting things in order for the action I was planning to take.
 I was ready to take my last breath and end my life.
 All I had to do was step off the chair on which I was standing.